jenciso/kvm-provision/README.md

 ### CREATE A VM

-Change the file: `config.conf` if you need to customize some features.
+Modify a `config.conf` if you need to customize something

-To create a VM `centos7`:
+To create a `centos7` VM:

 ```
 ./new-vm.sh centos7
 ```

 or, using some parameters
 ```
 ./new-vm.sh -n centos7 -m 1024 -c 2 -i 192.168.122.11
 ```

-Post installation
+Post install
 ```
 source config.conf
 export VM=centos7